 Associations between loneliness, social isolation and CVD incidence are displayed in Table 3.

+Table 3 here.

 Loneliness

 In univariable analyses, reporting one instance of frequent loneliness was associated with an increased risk of incident CVD (Odds Ratio (OR) = 1.58, 95% Confidence Interval (CI): 1.23 to 2.04).
 There was no evidence of a cumulative association for loneliness over time: those who reported loneliness twice were not at greater risk of disease compared with those who reported loneliness once only (OR = 0.81, 95% CI: 0.50, 1.32).
 Nor were those who reported loneliness three times at higher risk compared to participants with one report only (OR: 1.16, 95% CI: 0.59, 2.30).
 In the multivariable model adjusting for age, gender, wealth and social isolation, the association between loneliness and CVD persisted (OR comparing one or more to no report of loneliness = 1.28, 95% CI: 1.02, 1.60).
 This association did not appear to be mediated by traditional CVD risk factors: when systolic blood pressure, total and HDL cholesterol, diabetes, hypertension medication and smoking status were added to the model, loneliness remained an independent predictor of risk (OR comparing one or more to no report of loneliness = 1.27, 95% CI: 1.01, 1.59).
 Sensitivity analyses based on the UCLA 3-item Scale suggested a similar magnitude of association between loneliness and increased risk of event (OR comparing once or more versus never lonely in model D: 1.21, 95% CI: 0.98, 1.49), and did not point to a cumulative association (see Supplement 2).